pythonvlc/website/README.md

 bash build.sh
 ```

-The files needed to deploy will have been generated in `dist` folder.
+The files needed to deploy will have been generated in `docs` folder.

 ## Collaboration Guide